ChrisTimperley/se-artifact-sharing/README.md

-# Replication Package: Understanding and Improving Artefact Sharing in Software Engineering Research
+# Replication Package: Understanding and Improving Artifact Sharing in Software Engineering Research

 This repository provides the associated publication analysis dataset and survey instrument for the research paper,
-"Understanding and Improving Artefact Sharing in Software Engineering Research", submitted to [Empirical Software Engineering](https://www.springer.com/journal/10664).
+"Understanding and Improving Artifact Sharing in Software Engineering Research", submitted to [Empirical Software Engineering](https://www.springer.com/journal/10664).
 An unrefereed preprint for the paper will be uploaded to arXiv.